jkgoya/meld-hello-meld/hello-meld-5/20210430-retrospective-review.md

 - Design/document MELD abstractions?
 This is a big sustainability issue?
 Looking at issues of composing abstractions.
 Patterns to use?

-5. Wrap up: Summarize what will happen with what has been discussed in this meeting (all)
+### 5. Wrap up (all)

+This meeting has raised points that will feed into the following activities/actions

 (a) SSI report updates

-(b) circulate link to this document
+(b) Circulate link to this document

-(c) Raise issues for MELD/music-scholars-annotation project
+(c) Raise issues for MELD/music-scholars-annotation projects

-(d) anticipating that lessons will be carried back to BitH project
+(d) We anticipating that lessons will be carried back to BitH project